ArpitAswal/Voice-Genie/README.md

 # Project Title: Voice Genie

-Description: Voice Genie is a Flutter-based mobile application that acts as a voice-powered AI assistant, designed for quick, intuitive, and hands-free interactions.
+Description: Voice Genie is a Flutter-based mobile application that acts as a voice-powered AI assistant.
+It is designed for quick, intuitive, and hands-free interactions.
 Leveraging the power of Gemini API and Imagine API, this single-screen app can respond to both text-based and art/image-based prompts, making it a unique blend of conversational AI and visual creativity.
 Through its streamlined interface, users can quickly send queries and receive spoken or visual responses, enhanced by intuitive speech-to-text and text-to-speech capabilities.

 ## Features

-Voice Interaction:
-Users can speak prompts or queries by tapping a button, and the app converts speech to text.
-Provides 80–90% accurate responses while avoiding confidential information.
+* Voice Interaction: Users can speak prompts or queries by tapping a button, and the app converts speech to text.
+This method provides 80–90% accurate responses while avoiding confidential information.

-AI-Powered Responses:
-Text-based prompts are processed using Gemini API (Gemini 1.5 Flash model).
+* AI-Powered Responses: Text-based prompts are processed using Gemini API (Gemini 1.5 Flash model).
 Art displaying from prompts is handled through the Imagine API.

-Image-Based Prompts:
-Users can send images as prompts.
+* Image-Based Prompts: Users can send images as prompts.
 The AI analyzes the image and provides text-based responses with relevant information or insights about the image.

-PDF Querying:
-Users can upload a single PDF file.
+* PDF Querying: Users can upload a single PDF file.
 The app extracts and processes the content, allowing users to query specific information from the PDF and receive text-based responses.

-Speech-to-Text: The app converts spoken queries into text, allowing users to interact hands-free.
+* Speech-to-Text: The app converts spoken queries into text, allowing users to interact hands-free.

-Text-to-Speech: Users can listen to AI responses, making information accessible and providing a conversational experience.
+* Text-to-Speech: Users can listen to AI responses, making information accessible and providing a conversational experience.

-Visual Response Display:
-Responses are presented in rounded, animated containers for a modern and engaging UI.
+* Visual Response Display: Responses are presented in rounded, animated containers for a modern and engaging UI.
 Includes error messages for issues like missing permissions or network errors.

-Response Options:
-After receiving an AI-generated response, users can choose to:

-Ask another question,
-Listen to the AI response from start to finish,
-Clear previous interactions and reset the screen for new prompts.
+* Response Options: After receiving an AI-generated response, users can choose to: Ask another question, Listen to the AI response from start to finish, Clear previous interactions and reset the screen for new prompts.

-Permission and Connectivity Messages: The app provides clear feedback for any permission issues (e.g., audio recording) or connectivity errors, helping users troubleshoot effortlessly.

-New & History Prompts: From the new version user can not just send prompts from the single screen but can send prompts from the history prompt section.
+* New & History Prompts: From the new version user can not just send prompts from the single screen but can send prompts from the history prompt section.

-Auto Prompt Title: whenever the user sends the new first prompt the app will automatically decide the prompt section title. additionally custom modify the title option available if a user does not like the auto title.
+* Auto Prompt Title: whenever the user sends the new first prompt the app will automatically decide the prompt section title. additionally custom modify the title option available if a user does not like the auto title.

 ## Installation